jrkerns/pylinac/docs/source/winston_lutz.rst

     If doing research, it is very important to note that Low implicitly used the "Varian" coordinate system.
     This is an old coordinate system and any new Varian linac actually uses IEC 61217.
 However, because the gantry and couch definitions are different, the matrix definitions are technically incorrect when using IEC 61217.
-Pylinac assumes the images are in IEC 61217 scale and will internally convert it to varian scale to be able to use Low's equations.
-The gantry is also reversed in Varian scale, but this can be compensated by simply reversing the sign of the Z axis.
+By default, Pylinac assumes the images are in IEC 61217 scale and will internally convert it to varian scale to be able to use Low's equations.
+    To use a different scale use the ``machine_scale`` parameter, shown here :ref:`passing-a-coordinate-system`.

 The algorithm works like such: